drpdayan/CPE106L-4_E01_Q2324_LabReports/README.md

-CPE106L-4_E01_Q42324 : GROUP8
+CPE106L-4_E01_Q42324 : GROUP8 \n
-This is the Repository for all Lab Report programming exercises of this group
+This is the Repository for all Lab Report programming exercises of this group. \n

-Group Members:
+Group Members: \n
-Dayan, Dan Rodwin P.
+Dayan, Dan Rodwin P. \n
-Magallanes, Andrea Victoria D.
+Magallanes, Andrea Victoria D. \n